BertvanHoekelen/scribe-annotations/README.md

 The amazing [scribe](scribe.knuckles.wtf) package can generate API documentation automatically from your Laravel project.

-This package adds PHP 8 annotations so the IDE is aware of class names.
+This package adds PHP 8 annotations, so you can make use of autocompletion in your favorite IDE.
 It can also automatically determine related model names from the mixin annotation in your JsonResource.

 # Annotation's